Design Workflow Blog

 • Image file size shouldn’t exceed 5MB

-Here's an example of this page's metadata used for sharing:
+Bringing together all of the above, here's an example of this page's metadata used for sharing:

 Blocks Edit will pick up the metatags you use in your theme and allows changing them for each page.